paglobal/augmented-tabflow/README.md

 - upload new video
 - link to chrome keyboard shortcuts page and other necessary pages
 - attribute projects that made this project possible
+- update screenshots. show some fullscreen, some with sessions, some with tabs, etc

 ### Help Dialog